XCSoar/XCSoar/doc/lua.rst

  * - ``skylines_roaming``
    - States if skylines roaming is enabled.
  * - ``skylines_interval``
-   - The skylines tracking interval [seconds].
+   - The skylines tracking interval [s].
  * - ``set_skylines_interval(interval)``
-   - Sets the tracking interval [seconds].
+   - Sets the tracking interval [s].
  * - ``skylines_traffic_enabled``
    - If enabled, shows friends on the map, download the position of your friends live from the SkyLines server.